mmistakes/minimal-mistakes/_posts/2018-03-13-shortcut-nemenuitem-nsbutton.md

 Option key has an alias, Alternate key, it is called so when holding it, the menu item will appear in a different way.

-In Apple's <Human Interface Guidelines>, this menu item is [Dynamic Menu Items](https://developer.apple.com/macos/human-interface-guidelines/menus/menu-anatomy/), and invisible by default.
+In Apple's <Human Interface Guidelines>, this menu item is called [Dynamic Menu Items](https://developer.apple.com/macos/human-interface-guidelines/menus/menu-anatomy/), and invisible by default.

 For instance, click MacOS desktop's left top `` key, then hold option key, you will see, "About This Mac" changes to "System Information..." and its triggered action changes too.